Nureki Chimuo (濡木痴夢男)

 NAWASHI · WRITER · TEACHER

 Japanese kinbakushi, photographer, writer and editor born Iida Hoichi in 1930 in Asakusa, Tokyo.
 One of the first grandmasters of Japanese rope bondage.
 Drew from earlier masters such as Ito Seiu; rose to prominence through postwar SM publishing, including Kitan Club, Uramado and Kubo Shoten editorial work, then through magazine bondage photography and video production from the 1970s onward.
 Established Kinbiken in 1985 as a regular meeting group focused on kinbaku practice, photography and instruction.
+A translated 1993 SM Spirits dialogue also documents a joint Taiyo Tosho video with Yukimura Haruki, including a final side-by-side tying sequence.
 Later historical analysis treats his own recollections as essential but sometimes unreliable testimony, so broad historical claims around him stay source-critical.
 At his death in 2013 left only one authorised deshi, Naka Akira, to carry on his legacy.

 School: Nureki lineage